 The first few years of working as a nurse are equal parts challenging and exhilarating.
 After countless tests, papers, and simulation labs, you finally get to put your hard-earned nursing education into action.
-Nursing school may have taken you to the brink of insanity at times, but all of the madness finally made sense once you earned your degree and began your first nursing job.
+Nursing school may have taken you to the brink of insanity at times, but all of the madness finally made sense once you earned your degree and began your nursing career.

 One of the greatest things about the nursing profession is that there are so many different nursing career options.
 Before you determine what comes next in your nursing career, it is critical to reflect on your past experiences.
 Unfortunately, it’s all too common for nurses to get so busy that they forget to acknowledge and analyze their feelings and preferences.

 I have been a nurse for nine years, and have already made several nursing career changes.
-First, I went from being a neuroscience nurse to an emergency room nurse because I wanted to work with more emergent and critical patients.
+First, I went from being a neuroscience nurse to an emergency room nurse because I wanted to work with more critical patients.
 Essentially, I sought out specific skills that I didn’t have yet.

 More recently, I became a nurse freelance writer.
-I decided that I wanted to spend more time with my kids, and 12-hours shifts were not allowing me to do that.
+I decided that I wanted to spend more time with my kids, and 12-hour shifts were not allowing me to do that.
 Therefore, this was more of a family-driven decision that I needed to make for myself.